Akarthikeyabhay/Bike_Safety_project/README.md

-# Bike Safety Project - BiLSTM Model Deployment on Arduino Nano 33 IoT
+# Bike Safety Project - BiLSTM Model building and quantizing

 ## Overview

 The Bike Safety Project is a MATLAB-based project that utilizes accelerometer and gyroscope datasets to classify bike movements for enhancing safety measures.
-The project involves developing a Bidirectional Long Short-Term Memory (BiLSTM) model in MATLAB, and subsequently quantizing the model to deploy it on the Arduino Nano 33 IoT board.
+The project involves developing a Bidirectional Long Short-Term Memory (BiLSTM) model in MATLAB, and subsequently quantizing the model .
 This deployment will enable real-time classification of bike movements using the on-board sensors, making it a practical and portable solution for bike safety.

 ## Features

 - Utilizes accelerometer and gyroscope datasets for bike movement classification.
 - BiLSTM model for sequence data processing in MATLAB.
-- Quantization of the model for efficient deployment on Arduino Nano 33 IoT.
+- Quantization of the model for efficient deployment .
-- Real-time classification of bike movements directly on the Nano 33 IoT board.
+- Real-time classification of bike movements directly on the microcontroller.

 ## Prerequisites